GluuFederation/docs-casa-prod/docs/source/developer/ldap-data.md

 ### Setting the owners of a client

-Selecting owners for a client is out of the scope of this tutorial.
 This task only involves retrievals so you can easily extrapolate your current knowledge to the field of users.
 This time use as base the branch `persistenceService.getPeopleDn()` (ou=people,o=...,o=gluu) and `gluuPerson` as structural class.
 Actually, for our toy example you can write a class that reuses `org.gluu.casa.core.model.BasePerson` (found in `casa-shared` maven dependency).

 Assuming `client` variable represents the instance you want to assing owners to, you can do the following: